Effect of streaks on hypersonic boundary layer instability: Spatial 2D local stability analysis

 \subsection{Local stability framework}

-The baseflows obtained, A1, A2 \& A3 are fixed points of the Navier-Stokes equations.
-Therefore, a spatial stability problem is built with the linear-disturbance equation of Eq. \ref{eq:lin_dyn} around the three base states.
-Using a locally parallel hypothesis, the direction $x$ is considered homogeneous, whereas the directions $y$ and $z$ are inhomogeneous, leading to the disturbance ansatz,
+The baseflows obtained with the streaks amplitudes A1, A2 \& A3 are fixed points of the Navier-Stokes equations.
+Therefore, a spatial stability problem is built with the linear-disturbance equation of Eq.~\ref{eq:lin_dyn} around the three base states.
+Using a locally parallel hypothesis, the disturbance ansatz is,

 with $\hat{\pmb q}(y,z)$ the 2D eigenfunctions, $\omega=2\pi f$ the circular frequency and $\alpha$ the axial wavenumber.
-Using this ansatz in Eq. \ref{eq:lin_dyn}, after some developments, we obtain the local stability problem refactored in matrix form \citep{mackBoundaryLayerLinearStability1984a},
+Using this ansatz in Eq.~\ref{eq:lin_dyn}, after some developments, we obtain the local stability problem refactored in matrix form \citep{mackBoundaryLayerLinearStability1984},

-The spatial stability problem is obtained by imposing a given value of $\omega\in\mathbb{R}$ and solving the polynomial eigenvalue problem \ref{eq:stk_spatial_stability_pb} for $\alpha\in\mathbb{C}$.
+The spatial stability problem is obtained by imposing a given value of $\omega\in\mathbb{R}$ and solving the polynomial eigenvalue problem~\ref{eq:stk_spatial_stability_pb} for $\alpha\in\mathbb{C}$.
 This formulation gives the spatial growth rate $\Im(\alpha)$ and the associated eigenfunctions $\hat{\pmb q}$ of disturbances evolving around baseflows slices $\pmb q_S(y,z)$.
 The different linear operators are obtained using the code developed by \citet{schmidtViscidInviscidPseudoresonance2014}.
-The use of 4th order explicit finite-difference schemes leads to sparse operators.
+The use of 4th-order explicit finite-difference schemes leads to sparse operators.
 From these operators, the quadratic eigenvalue problem is cast in an augmented eigenvalue problem to obtain an equivalent linear formulation such that,

-The problem is solved on a distributed architecture with an iterative Krylov-Shur method and a LU decomposition through the SLEPc and MUMPS libraries.
-A shift invert strategy is used to target the eigenvalue search to a specific location $\tau$ of the complex plane.
-The target $\tau$ is located in the region defined by unstable disturbances $\Im(\alpha)<0$ having a phase speed of $c_r \in [1-1/M_\infty, 1+1/M_\infty]$.
-This specific region of the complex plane is known to contain the discrete eigenvalues S and F, associated with the first mode and second Mack mode instabilities \citep{fedorovPrehistoryInstabilityHypersonic2001}.
+The problem is solved on a distributed architecture with an iterative Krylov-Shur method and an LU decomposition through the SLEPc and MUMPS libraries.
+A shift-invert strategy is used to target the eigenvalue search to a specific location $\tau$ of the complex plane.
+The target $\tau$ is located in the region defined by planar unstable disturbances with $\Im(\alpha)<0$, having phase speed $c_r \in [1-1/M_\infty, 1+1/M_\infty]$.
+This specific region of the complex plane is known to contain the discrete eigenvalues S and F, associated with the first-mode and second Mack-mode instabilities \citep{fedorovPrehistoryInstabilityHypersonic2001}.

 The following computations are made in a domain of size $y\times z \in [0,40]\times[0,2\lambda_s]$ discretised by $N_y\times N_z = 200 \times 150$ points.
 The stretching of \citet{hanifiTransientGrowthCompressible1996} is used in the $y$ direction with the stretching factor $y_i=1.5$.
 Dirichlet boundary conditions imposing $\pmb q'=0$ are used at $y=0$ and $y=y_{\max}$ and the $z$ direction is considered periodic.